 - The establishment, under the Notification rule, of notification when a BD goes beyond a certain limit for repurchase and securities lending activities.

-While these amendments may not fully safeguard against the loss of investor assets in cases of misappropriation or other misconduct by a broker-dealer, they are a step closer in allowing the SEC to better regulate and monitor BD wrongdoings in the market place.
-These changes will go into effect 60 days after its publication in the Federal Register.
+While these amendments may not fully safeguard against the loss of investor assets in cases of misappropriation or other misconduct by a broker-dealer, they are a step closer to allowing the SEC to better regulate and monitor BD wrongdoings in the marketplace.
+These changes will go into effect 60 days after their publication in the Federal Register.

-For more information or assistance on other compliance topics, please contact us at (619) 278-0020, or email us at email@example.com.
+For more information or assistance on other compliance topics, please contact us at (619) 278-0020 to schedule a consultation.